 The Company anticipates that, as a member of the team with M&EC in connection with the Oak Ridge Contracts and finalization of the scope of work documents with M&EC relating to the work to be performed by each of the Company and M&EC under the Oak Ridge Contracts, it will (i) provide certain of the Company's environmental remediation technologies, (ii) install equipment necessary to apply the Company's technology, and (iii) supervise certain aspects of the remediation process operations.
+In addition, the teaming agreement provides that M&EC will purchase all of the equipment necessary to perform the Oak Ridge Contracts.
+The Company anticipates that work, if any, under the Oak Ridge Contracts will begin during the later part of 1999.
 There are no assurances that the Company and M&EC will complete the scope of work documents.
 The Company also anticipates that a substantial portion of any work performed under the Oak Ridge Contracts will be performed at M&EC's facility at Oak Ridge currently under development as of the date of this Prospectus.
 The DOE estimates that the Oak Ridge Contracts have the potential to generate up to \$100 million in gross revenues over an estimated time span of more than five years.
 As of the date of this Prospectus, however, the Company cannot estimate (i) the amount of work or revenues, if any, which will be received by M&EC under the Oak Ridge Contracts, (ii) the percentage or amount of work received by M&EC under the Oak Ridge Contracts which will be performed by the Company, or (iii) the ultimate profitability, or lack of profitability, of the Oak Ridge Contracts for the Company.
 See "Special Note Regarding Forward Looking Statements."